 Under new Ohio laws, even in a Chapter 7 bankruptcy, you can protect $136,925.00 worth of equity in your home [or $273,850.00 if two owners live in the home] and potentially $3,775.00 worth of equity in your car.
 The new laws also help you to protect other assets, such as cash and tools that you use for work.
 These laws make it much easier to protect your belongings from your creditors in a Chapter 7 bankruptcy, and the vast majority of filers are able to protect everything that they own.

 However, even if your house or car is worth much more than the liens against it, there may still be bankruptcy options to help you obtain a discharge of debt with minimal payment to your creditors.
 We offer completely free consultations in order to help you evaluate all of your options.

 Myth 3: I won’t be able to get new credit for 10 years.

 NOT TRUE.
-People who file Chapter 7 bankruptcies are inundated with credit card offers and offers to purchase automobiles after their discharge, and Chapter 13 filers are often able to borrow money during their case.
+People who file Chapter 7 bankruptcies are inundated with credit card offers and offers to purchase automobiles immediately after filing their case, and Chapter 13 filers often borrow money during their case.